-PIF's governance manual sets the fund's guidelines for ethical practices.
+PIF's governance manual sets the guidelines for ethical practices at PIF including conflict of interest.

-In addition, all employees who are involved in capital markets investments including those conducting research, writing research reports, making investment recommendations, taking investment action, or who come into contact with investment recommendations or decisions, adhere to the CFA Institute Code of Ethics and Standards of Professional Conduct.
+In addition, all employees who are involved in capital markets investments including those; conducting research, writing research reports, making investment recommendations, taking investment action, or come in contact with investment recommendations or decisions during the decision-making process, adhere to the CFA Institute Code of Ethics and Standards of Professional Conduct.

-In addition, PIF's human resources manual, work contracts and the operational policies and procedures manuals that govern the various operations of PIF set the acceptable ethical practices to be adhered to by PIF staff.
+Finally, PIF's human resources manual, employment contracts and the operational policies and procedures manuals that govern the various operations of PIF set the acceptable ethical practices to be adhered to by PIF staff.